She Means Business is the purpose primer every 25-year old woman needs.

 Stop thinking about your business/idea/blog as a thing.
 It’s an experience.
 (Pg.
 110)

-Use SumoMe to understand where the holes are on your website.
+- Use SumoMe to understand where the holes are with your website.
 (Pg.
 116)

 That last point is perhaps the most important for any woman beginning her business or professional journey.
 It sure would have helped me to know there was plenty of time.
 So stop rushing, pick up a copy of She Means Business and get to work.